 This is one of those little-known Greek islands that we wonder about – as in, why is it not more popular?

 There are so many beautiful beaches in Syros that I don’t even know where to start!
 And the best part is that they are never as busy as the neighboring islands.

 Galissas is one of our favorites.
-In an isolated bay west of the island, it is surrounded by hills and rocks, making it very secluded – almost like you have a paradise island to yourself.
-Its clean and clear turquoise water will have you chomping at the bits to visit again.
+It is surrounded by hills and rocks in an isolated bay west of the island, making it very secluded – almost like you have a paradise island to yourself.
+It is clean, and clear turquoise water will have you chomping at the bits to visit again.

 And when you are done with the sun, the beach has a delicious restaurant called Aventura, where delicious traditional Greek dishes are cooked to perfection.
 Try a parsley salad, a signature Syros dish.
 You will be licking your chops for more.